spacecloud-io/space-docs/content/install/kubernetes/microk8s.md

 ## Step 3: Open Mission Control

-You should be able to access Mission Control on `http://localhost:4122/mission-control`
+You should be able to access Mission Control on `http://localhost:4122/mission-control` or `http://YOUR_IP:4122/mission-control`

 The default credentials are:
 - **Username:** admin